JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/alts-problem.md

 <span style="color: gray">This post was worked out in a [student seminar](https://www.math.tu-berlin.de/fachgebiete_ag_diskalg/fachgebiet_algorithmische_algebra/v_menue/veranstaltungen/2019ss/software_seminar_numerical_nonlinear_algebra/) that we held at TU Berlin in summer 2019. </span>

-The four bar linkage, also called four bar, is a mechanism of four bars connected in a loop by four joints.
+A four bar linkage, also called four bar, is a mechanism of four bars connected in a loop by four joints.
 One bar is fixed to the ground and on top of the opposing bar sits a triangle called coupler triangle whose apex is called coupler point.
 In motion this coupler point follows a curve called coupler curve:

 <p style="text-align:center;"><img src="/videos/four-bar.mp4" width="400px"/></p>